eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 Upload a DSC of a country without a client certificate.
 The response should be with the status code 401 Unauthorized

 * create a valid DSC
+* sign DSC with UPLOAD certificate
 * upload DSC without client certificate
 * check that the response had an error
-* check that the response had the error "Unauthorized"
+* check that the response had the status code "401"

 ## upload DSC with mismatched certificate